grillo/mqtt-sample/README.md

 The Sample rate needs to be defined by making true either of the 125Hz or 31.25Hz options.

 #### Change IP to local MQTT endpoint
-In the main.cpp file change the ip address to match that of your [MQTT broker](https://github.com/grillo/mqtt-sample/blob/4f73d4496a628dea1c99baa3dfe0725fe8c42c01/src/main.cpp#L18)
+In the main.cpp file change the ip address to match that of your [MQTT broker](https://github.com/grillo/mqtt-sample/blob/4f73d4496a628dea1c99baa3dfe0725fe8c42c01/src/main.cpp#L18).
+You can find the IP of the computer running the MQTT broker using [Fing](https://www.fing.com/products/fing-app).

 #### Upload to an OpenEEW sensor
 Build the project using the check mark on the bottom toolbar, then upload using the arrow button adjacent to it.
 The IDE should automatically detect the board of your connnected OpenEEW sensor and start to write the new firmware.